kaz-utashiro/App-week/README.md

     --colormap  THISWEEK=L05/445 \
     --colormap THISMONTH=555/113

-Besides above, color for day-of-week names can be specified individually by following labels.
+Besides above, color for day-of-week names (and week number) can be specified individually by following labels.
 No color is assigned to these labels by default.

-    DOW_SU
+    DOW_SU  Sunday
-    DOW_MO
+    DOW_MO  Monday
-    DOW_TU
+    DOW_TU  Tuesday
-    DOW_WE
+    DOW_WE  Wednesday
-    DOW_TH
+    DOW_TH  Thursday
-    DOW_FR
+    DOW_FR  Friday
-    DOW_SA
+    DOW_SA  Saturday
+    DOW_CW  Week Number

-Three digit means 216 RGB values from 000 to 555, and Lxx means 24 gray scales.
-Colormap is handled by [Getopt::EX::Colormap](https://metacpan.org/pod/Getopt%3A%3AEX%3A%3AColormap) module;
+Three digit means 216 RGB values from `000` to `555`, and `L01`
-use \`perldoc Getopt::EX::Colormap\` for detail.
+.. `L24` mean 24 gray scales.
+Colormap is handled by [Getopt::EX::Colormap](https://metacpan.org/pod/Getopt%3A%3AEX%3A%3AColormap) module; use \`perldoc Getopt::EX::Colormap\` for
+detail.

 You can add special effect afterward.
 For example, put next line in your `~/.weekrc` to blink today.  `$<move>` indicates to move